opencast/opencast/docs/guides/developer/docs/decision-making/voting.md

 for.
 After addressing the issue, a second vote may be called for.
 Depending on the discussion, at this point, the initiator may determine this to be a majority vote.

-In the rare case that a majority vote among committers is called for, the vote is a majority vote among participating committers.
-The vote has passed positive if there were more positive (`+1`) votes then negative ones (`-1`).

-In any case, at least one committer needs to respond to the called voting to be considered valid.
+In the rare case that a majority vote among committers is called for, the vote is a simple majority vote among participating committers without regards to any form of quorum.
+The vote will pass if there were more positive (`+1`) votes then negative ones (`-1`), implying that at least one committer needs to respond.

 Formal Votes for Code Changes
 -----------------------------

-Usually, code changes should have consensus and there is no need for voting.
-If in doubt, people can [propose changes ](consensus-building.md) on list in advance.
+Usually, code changes have consensus and there should be no need for voting.
+If in doubt, contributors can [propose changes](consensus-building.md) on list in advance.
 Additionally, consensus may be reached though discussion as part of the review process.

 There might be the rare case of a dispute between reviewer(s) and contributor(s) during the review process which cannot be resolved easily.
 In such a case, both parties can call a formal majority vote to settle the issue.